WHAT’S UP Damage Control

 The virtual machines come on an external hard drive.
 After installation the configuration can be imported into the system.
 The Fortinet Controller is the heart of the WCMS system and controls every connection to a wireless device on the Ship.
 The Fortinet Network solution utilises virtualisation technology to create an intelligent and self-monitoring wireless network.
 Where normal handover or roaming occurs with wireless communication, the Fortinet Controller defines when a device is transferred from one Access Point to another without the need for handover or roaming.
 The Fortinet Controller executes load balancing.
 For example: five users are connected to one Access Point and four users are busy on a phone conversation.
 If user number five then starts a phone call, the Fortinet Controller can move two users to another Access Point.

 The Fortinet Network provides single channel Wi-Fi architecture.
 This means that all Access Points (AP) are on the same channel, making Radio Frequency configuration and management easier.
 Furthermore, since one ‘network’ resides on one channel, you can actually layer multiple channels or networks to improve throughput and capacity, as well as separate applications and/or users on different physical networks/channels.
 By using this logic the Fortinet Controller defines when a device is transferred to another AP and not the client, because the client ‘thinks’ that there is only one AP.
 Since the client only sees one big access point, it will never be triggered to roam.
 The roaming decision is no longer taken by one component in the network, but by the controller which has the complete overview of the network.
 Roaming decisions are thus based upon AP load, AP throughput, number of clients, client signal strength, packet error and packet retries.
-The roaming itself happens in less than 2.5ms, regardless of the type of security used.
+The roaming itself happens in less than 2.5ms, regardless of the type of (VPN tunnel) security used.
 This means that it is seamless for the client and guarantees overall seamless use over the network of voice, streaming video and real-time data.